-Firstly the location is unique; Sirmione is perched at the end of a long peninsular extending finger like into the southern lake.
+Firstly, the location is unique: Sirmione is perched at the end of a long peninsula extending, fingerlike, into the southern lake.

-Arriving by car it reminds me of arriving in Venice yet the town itself seems more like a Ligurian town – houses in every shade of yellow and red, brightly coloured flowers everywhere and little streets that just invite you to explore.
+Arriving by car, it reminds me of arriving in Venice, yet the town itself seems more like a Ligurian town—houses in every shade of yellow and red, brightly colored flowers everywhere, and little streets that just invite you to explore.

 Two hotels really stand out and both offer good value and great service.
 I would rate the Hotel Mavino as the better of the two.

 The 28 room Hotel Mavino is right in the heart of the old town of Sirmione.
 Service can’t be faulted and the hotel rooms are well fitted with cable, mini bar, air con etc.

 Next best choice, with a great pool and better lake views, but a ten minute walk from the old town is the Hotel Suisse (click here to read more).

 The best of all is to just enjoy the atmosphere of this little town and the "island."
 Despite the town's small size, there are some significant sights.
 For photos, click here, while to read more, scroll down...

 This 14th-century castle is very impressive and surprisingly beautiful.
 The castle dominates the entrance to the town, and if you arrive by land, you have to pass through the castle to enter the town.